2i2c-org/docs/about/overview.md

 The resources that we receive to run 2i2c JupyterHubs thus **also go towards making open-source improvements** in these communities so that others may benefit from them.
 We see this as an opportunity to solve two problems with one stream of funding: support research and education, and [support open source communities](https://2i2c.org/values/) in the Jupyter ecosystem and beyond.

-## Moving off of a 2i2c JupyterHub?
+## Replicate a 2i2c Hub

 2i2c JupyterHubs are designed to use entirely open-source tools that work in other contexts.
-You can take your workflows elsewhere if you wish, and you can even deploy your own JupyterHub that recreates the same cloud-based experience.

-% TODO: add back in once #54 is merged.
-% For more information, see [](migration-guide).

-### Wait, you really want it to be easy for people to _leave_ 2i2c JupyterHubs?

-Yes!
-We are a non-profit organization with a mission to make open infrastructure for interactive computing more accessible for the research and education community.
-We believe that using tools that are interoperable, open-source, and owned by the community will most-benefit research and education and make it more equitable and inclusive.
-For this reason we are committed to deploying open source infrastructure that you can both take elsewhere or even deploy on your own.
+We are a non-profit organization that believes that using tools that are interoperable, open-source, and owned by the community will empower research and education and make it more equitable and inclusive.
+For this reason we are committed to deploying open source infrastructure that you can take elsewhere and deploy on your own.

+Check out [](../admin/howto/replicate.md) for information about replicating a 2i2c JupyterHub.